KNOW YOUR YARDAGES

 - Your 60 degree wedge now can be hit 72 yards FULLY or 60 yards with a 3/4 swing.
 WRITE IT DOWN

 Getting a 3rd yardage for each club is only recommended for players who regularly shoot in the 70’s.
 The half shots (BELT in my parlance) and 1/4 length shot (730 in my parlance) are VERY DIFFICULT SHOTS.
-They require dozens and dozens and dozens of practice shots.
+They require hundreds of practice shots for that specific shot ALONE.
 You are purposefully shortening-abbreviating your swing which is not natural.
 I will say when I understood how to hit these shots, I stiffed more 30 and 40 and 50 yard shots than I ever did before.